Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In three games over the last 10 matchups when favored by bookmakers, the Royals have a record of 1-2.
+- The Royals have played as the favorite in three of their past 10 games and won one of those contests.

-- When it comes to hitting the over, the Royals and their opponents are 3-7-0 in their last 10 games with a total.
+- The Royals and their opponents have combined to hit the over four times in their last 10 games with a total.

 Discover More About This Game